All you need to know about Ethan Slater, Ariana Grande’s rumoured beau

 While news of the relationship broke out in July 2023, earlier in March 2023, the two were photographed sitting together while celebrating their Wicked co-star Michelle Yeoh’s Oscar win.
 In addition, an Entertainment Tonight source said they have a lot in common and enjoy spending time together.

-Prior to being involved with Grande, Slater was married to his school sweetheart, Australian actor-musician Lily Jay.
+Prior to being involved with Grande, Slater was married to his school sweetheart, Australian actor-musician Lilly Jay.

 It was in 2012 that the duo started dating.
 They eventually got married in November 2018 and welcomed their first child, a son, in August 2022.

-People reported that Slater and his wife separated after news of the former dating Grande became public on 20 July 2023.
+People reported that Ethan Slater and his wife separated after news of the former dating Ariana Grande became public on 20 July 2023.

 On 22 July 2023, a source close to Lilly told ET that the new mother is “devastated” and further added that “this is not the future she had in mind”.